How to Write an Effective Executive Summary (free powerpoint slide)

 A good executive summary has several vital features to support the argumentation:

-Of course, more than one size fits solution is needed.
-You can adapt our template for your purposes.
-Our template is fully editable.
+Of course, more than one size fits all solution is needed.
+Our template is fully editable, so you can adapt it to your purposes.

 How long is an executive summary?